kilbot/WooCommerce-POS/README.md

 ## Changelog ##

 ### 0.2.15 ###
-* New: Multisite support: visit [http://demo.woopos.com.au/pos](http://demo.woopos.com.au/pos) to see WooCommerce POS in different languages using multisite.
+* New: Multisite support: visit [http://demo.woopos.com.au/pos](http://demo.woopos.com.au/pos) to see WooCommerce POS in different languages using multisite
 * Improved: nl_NL translation thanks to Egbert Jan!
-Visit [http://translate.woopos.com.au](http://translate.woopos.com.au) if you would liek to help with translating WooCommerce POS into your language.
+Visit [http://translate.woopos.com.au](http://translate.woopos.com.au) if you would liek to help with translating WooCommerce POS into your language
+* Fix: fixed bug for subfolder wordpress install

 ### 0.2.14 ###
 * New: Search by 'barcode'.
 Defaults to SKU for the moment.
 Instant add to cart for barcode matches, ie: barcode scanning!